 Guests on Conceptboard boards are users who accessed the board without logging in into their accounts.
 They take a provisional name to facilitate recognition on the board.
 Their status still qualifies as logged out.

-Guests can create blank boards via the BOARD menu.
+Guests can create blank boards in the BOARD menu.
 However, since these users are still logged out from their own accounts (or do not have them), these newly created blank boards are "unclaimed".
-It means they do not have an owner and belong to no one.
-Such boards, if left "unclaimed", are automatically deleted in 48 hours.
-Their board links will become inactive.
-This deletion is permanent.
-They will be marked as "Deleted by Guest" in your boards overview.
+It means they do not have their owner and belong to no one.
+Such boards are not allowed to stay unclaimed.
+Therefore, a pop-up window prompting the guest user to log in or sign up appears after the board is created.
+The board stays locked until its guest creator registers with or long in into their Conceptboard account.

 Automatic deletion: template boards from Conceptboard blog pages